jcwilk/jcwilk/README.md

 ### What I'm currently working on
 * Crypto research
-* Figuring out how to leverage fractals to make games without it being gimmicky
+* Figuring out how to leverage fractals to make games without it being gimmicky (mandel5 currently)
 * Procedural sound fiddlings

 # List of hobby projects